-Triominos, also known as Triominoes, is a cousin of the popular game of dominoes and is played with triangular tiles.
+Triominos, also known as Triominoes, is a cousin of the popular dominoes game and is played with triangular tiles with numbers.
 The most well-known commercial version of Triominos was released by the Pressman Toy Corp. in 1965.
 Unlike dominoes, Triominoes uses triangular tiles, and has a unique playstyle.

 How to Play Triominos?